amw-zero/software-obsidian/Topics/Test Data Selection.md

   print("B")
 }

-x and y are the inputs, and the control flow graph is this:
+x inputs, and the control flow graph is this:

 O [Root]
 |-- O [A] (x == 5 || x == 17) "A"